DevOpsPlayground/Hands-on-with-Hashicorp-Vault/readme.md

 Now we have all the ground work set up, time to make the user we can log in with.

 Below is the curl command to make a user with the name panda and the password pass.

+This command makes a user called `panda` and sets its password to `pass`

 ``` bash
 curl --request POST http://127.0.0.1:8200/v1/auth/userpass/users/panda \